/

 • Upgrade your internal communication tools

-• Use Synthesia’s free AI video maker to create your first AI video in less than 5 minutes.
+• Use Synthesia’s free AI video generator to create your first AI video in less than 5 minutes.

 Step 6: Create a communications calendar